brharteis/AppSupport/README.md

 # Money Monarch App Support

-For any inquireies regarding Money Monarch, Please reach out to me at brharteis@gmail.com!
+For any inquireies regarding Safe Sip, Please reach out to me at brharteis@gmail.com!